Check what you need before going abroad. Use the links below to navigate around the page:

 The requirement for evidence of competence varies from country to country.
 Sometimes it is required for coastal waters, sometimes for inland waters, sometimes for neither and sometimes for both.

-The law of the sea is frequently misunderstood, with many boaters believing that they can go wherever they wish abiding only by the rules of their Flag State (country of registration).
+The law of the sea is frequently misunderstood, with many boaters believing that they can go wherever they wish abiding only by the rules of the country in which the boat is registered (the Flag State).

 When you visit another country, in most circumstances (as detailed in the United Nations Convention on the Law of the Sea) you can be required to comply with the maritime legislation of the visited country (the Coastal State) in addition to that of your vessel’s Flag State.